di-unipi-socc/dips/README.md

 3. Execute the main query:
     ```prolog
-    :- dips(StakeHolder, IntentId, NumberOfUsers, Output).
+    :- dips(IntentId, Output).
     ```

-    where `StakeHolder` is the unique ID of the stakeholder who requested the intent, `IntentId` is the unique ID of the intent to be processed, `NumberOfUsers` is the number of users that the VNF chain will serve, and `Output` is the output of the reasoner.
+    where `IntentId` is the unique ID of the intent to be processed, and `Output` is the output of the reasoner.
+    Be sure to set the correct NumberOfUsers that the intent will serve in the `intent/4`fact, located in the `data/services/<service_name>.pl` file.

     `Output` is a list of tuples, where each tuple is of the form `(L, Placement, UP)`:
     - `L` is the number of unsatisfied properties (i.e. the number of properties that do not meet expectations)